 Norwegian newspaper Aftenposten has revealed a huge security breach in a new app for Norwegian school children.
-The app “Skolemelding” was not properly tested before launched thereby exposing the data of 63,000 children, says Norwegian Data Protection Authority (DPA)
+The app “Skolemelding” was not properly tested before being launched thereby exposing the data of 63,000 children says Norwegian Data Protection Authority (DPA).

-The Norwegian Data Protection Authority strongly criticizes Oslo’s Education Office (UDE) and their new app “Skolemelding” (i.e. School message).
-The app is believed to violate the rules of personal information security and the DPA now warns of fines up to 2 million Norwegian kroner (€200,000).
+The Norwegian Data Protection Authority strongly criticizes Oslo’s Education Office (UDE) and their new app “Skolemelding” (i.e., School message).
+The app is believed to violate the rules of personal information security, and the DPA now warns of fines of up to 2 million Norwegian kroner (€200,000).

 Exposing 63,000 children's data

 “Skolemelding” is an app that was used by the schools in Oslo last year.
 The purpose of the app was to make it easier for parents and teachers to communicate about the children’s daily life in school.

 But Aftenposten found major security flaws in the new app.
 Everyone who logged in, and others with knowledge of the flaws, could theoretically gain access to the information and communication of the more than 63,000 students in the Norwegian capital.

 In 2018 the Norwegian app Skolemelding (i.e., School message) was launched, giving parents of more than 63,000 children in the Norwegian capital Oslo new ways of communicating.